 - From your Core Developer Portal , click on app details button.

 - The app displays the dashboard with your App Name, Client ID and Description.
 From the Developer Portal dashboard, you will be able to manage your apps, keys and other things.In case your application type is web, you can generate a new client secret key.
 Go to the dashboard screen, choose the web application for which you want to generate a new client secret, click on app details button and click on Generate New.

 Get Access Token

-The Core API uses the OAuth 2.0 protocol.
+Core APIs use the OAuth 2.0 protocol.
 It is simple and more straightforward to use for authentication and authorization.
-Developers can start using the Core API almost immediately.
+Developers can start using the APIs almost immediately.

-Step 1: Direct your user to our authorization URL.
+Step 1: Direct your users to our authorization URL.